Bounds for the regularity of product of edge ideals: Introduction

 In case $M$ is also a homogeneous ideal, the situation becomes particularly interesting.
-For example, Sidman proved that if $\dim(\frac{R}{(I+J)}) \leq 1$, then the regularity of $IJ$ is bounded above by $\reg(I) + \reg(J)$, \cite{Sid02}.
+For example, Sidman proved that if $\dim(R/(I+J)) \leq 1$, then the regularity of $IJ$ is bounded above by $\reg(I) + \reg(J)$, \cite{Sid02}.
 Also, she proved that if two ideals of $R$, say $I$ and $J$, define schemes whose intersection is a finite set of points, then $\reg(IJ)\leq \reg(I)+\reg(J)$.
 In \cite{CMT07}, Chardin, Minh and Trung proved that if $I$ and $J$ are monomial complete intersections, then $\reg(IJ) \leq \reg(I)+\reg(J)$.
 Cimpoea\c{s} proved that for two monomial ideals of Borel type $I,J$, $\reg(IJ) \leq \reg(I)+\reg(J)$, \cite{Cim09}.
-Caviglia in \cite{Cav07} and Eisenbud, Huneke and Ulrich in \cite{EHU06} studied the more general problem of regularity of tensor products and various $\Tor$ modules of $R/I$ and $R/J$.
+Caviglia in \cite{Cav07} and Eisenbud, Huneke and Ulrich in \cite{EHU06} studied the more general problem of the regularity of tensor products and various $\Tor$ modules of $R/I$ and $R/J$.

 In this paper, we study the same problem for the case of edge ideals and seek for better bounds by exploiting the combinatorics of the underlying graph.
-Let $G$ be a finite simple graph on the vertex set $\{x_1,\ldots,x_n\}$ and $I(G) := (\{x_ix_j \mid \{x_i, x_j\} \in E(G)\}) \subset \K[x_1,\ldots,x_n]$ be the edge ideal corresponding to the graph $G$.
+Let $G$ be a finite simple graph without isolated vertices on the vertex set $\{x_1,\ldots,x_n\}$ and $I(G) := (\{x_ix_j \mid \{x_i, x_j\} \in E(G)\}) \subset R=\K[x_1,\ldots,x_n]$ be the \textit{edge ideal} corresponding to the graph $G$.
 In general, computing the regularity of $I(G)$ is NP-hard (\cite[Corollary 23]{russ}).
-A primary inspiration for this paper is Katzman's and Woodroofe's theorems from \cite{kat} and \cite{russ}.
+Several recent papers have related the $\reg(I(G))$ with various invariants of the graph $G$ (see \cite{BBH17} for a survey in this direction).
+A primary inspiration for this paper is Katzman's and Woodroofe's theorem from \cite{kat} and \cite{russ}.
 They showed that if $G$ is a graph, then